Meeting SLOs, Slashing Hours: Automated Enterprise LLM Optimization with OptiKIT: Core Subsystems

 \subsection{Tuner: Automated Hyperparameter Optimization}

-The tuning \sethlcolor{myyellow}stage (Figures \ref{fig: main_fig}, \ref{fig:architecture}) optimizes the runtime configuration of the quantized model to maximize inference throughput while maintaining compliance with SLOs.
+The tuning \sethlcolor{myyellow}stage (Figures \ref{fig:main_fig}, \ref{fig:architecture}) optimizes the runtime configuration of the quantized model to maximize inference throughput while maintaining compliance with SLOs.
 Rather than modifying model weights, it searches over inference engine runtime parameters that control parallelism, batching, and context allocation.
+Quality constraints are enforced by the preceding StatEval gate; incorporating accuracy explicitly into the tuning loop is straightforward by adding quality metrics to the reported objective and treating them as additional constraints (or Pareto dimensions) alongside latency.
+Similarly, decision variables such as speculative decoding or MoE expert-parallel configuration can be surfaced as additional tuning dimensions whenever the serving backend exposes them; in this paper we focus on the core vLLM runtime knobs available in our deployment setting.
 The \texttt{TunerActor} integrates with the \texttt{BenchmarkerActor} subsystem to evaluate each candidate configuration under realistic serving workloads.
 Every Ray Tune trial executes a complete benchmark evaluation, measuring throughput, latency, and SLO compliance. \paragraph{Optimization Objective} The optimization objective combines these metrics into a single scalar fitness function, defined as:

 where $c$ denotes a candidate configuration.
 Throughput is normalized per GPU to ensure fair comparison across different parallelization strategies, and $\lambda$ applies a large negative penalty for SLO violations (typically $\lambda = -1000$).
-This formulation guides the search toward configurations that sustain high per-GPU throughput while satisfying latency and stability requirements. \paragraph{Tuning Orchestration} The tuning process is orchestrated by a single \texttt{TunerActor}, which builds its parameter search space using the same input and output configuration applied during benchmarking of the quantized model.
+This formulation guides the search toward configurations that sustain high per-GPU throughput while satisfying latency and stability requirements.
+Our formulation maximizes throughput subject to a strict latency SLO.
+This aligns with production goals: serving latency acts as a binary constraint, meaning that once the target is met, system efficiency is strictly governed by throughput maximization. \paragraph{Tuning Orchestration} The tuning process is orchestrated by a single \texttt{TunerActor}, which builds its parameter search space using the same input and output configuration applied during benchmarking of the quantized model.
 This ensures that the tuning trials explore serving parameters under identical workload conditions, preserving consistency in sequence lengths, token limits, and request patterns.
 Each tuning trial spawns a temporary \texttt{BenchmarkerActor}, which launches a vLLM server, generates synthetic request batches, and runs steady-state load tests to measure request rate and SLO pass ratio.